Xemployee-ai/Xemployee-site/website.md

 # how to update vercel

+Flow:

+You edit code locally.

+You commit:

 git add .
-git commit -m "Pin shaders-react version" git push
+git commit -m "Some change"

+You push to the branch Vercel is watching (usually main):

+git push